 TRAINING AT THE HERMANN LEVI ACADEMY

-The Bayerisches Staatsorchester’s Hermann Levi Academy offers highly talented musicians under 26 years old the opportunity to gain their first professional experiences and to get to know the extensive repertoire of one of the world's leading opera orchestras.
+The Bayerisches Staatsorchester’s Hermann Levi Academy offers highly talented musicians under 26 years the opportunity to gain first professional experiences and to get to know the extensive repertoire of one of the world's leading opera orchestras.

 1. ORCHESTRA PRACTICE